gtvj/gtvj.github.io/about.md

 ## _Why_ am I a developer?

 As developers we build things countless people use and, in some cases, rely on.
-Having such reach is a great thing but it does mean we have very little knowledge of our users' circumstances or context.
+Having this reach is a great thing but it does mean we have very little knowledge of our users' circumstances or context.
 Fortunately, web technologies can accommodate huge differences in users' hardware, software, network, context and ability - but this is often overlooked in favour of development fashion and individual interest or convenience.
-This isn't OK.
+This has resulted in much of the web being broken and this _really_ isn't OK.

-I feel developers have a duty to act responsibly and place our organisations' goals and user needs before our personal interests or convenience.
-That might sound obvious (and I've only ever worked with one developer who disagreed) but - in practice - this is a balance that many developers find hard to achieve.
+I believe developers have a duty to act responsibly and place our organisations' goals and user needs before our personal interests or convenience.
+That might sound obvious (and I've only ever worked with two developers who disagreed) but - in practice - this is a balance even the best intentioned of developers find hard to achieve.

 **As a Lead Developer I have significant impact on the day-to-day decisions of many  developers and  can influence their approach as they move forward in their careers. <mark>That is a wonderful opportunity and there's nothing I'd rather do</mark>**.